yjy941124/COMS4156/README.md

 # COMS4156 [![Build Status](https://travis-ci.org/yjy941124/Forever-Read.svg?branch=master)](https://travis-ci.org/yjy941124/Forever-Read)
 This is the final project of COMS 4156, co-authored by four members from the class - JY, YW, RJ, and YQ.

+### May 1, Ruijue Ji & Yulong Qiao
+Bug Fixed:
+- *delete book* now only functions when user._id === book.writerId;

+UI improvement:
+- UI is currently undergoing huge rebuilding by Ruijue Ji

+Homepage and Rankpage
+- Homepage and Rankpage now seperates with different buttons on navbar in active.

 ### April 29, Yulong Qiao

 Full Functions added: